About Our Classes

 • Wear comfortable clothes that are easy to move and stretch in.

-• Only go as low as is comfortable for your body.
-Quality in Tai Chi is found in the way we move inside rather than how far we can step.
-Going low comes in time but doesn’t mean “better” if the internal motors aren’t used.
+• Listen to your body!
+Only go as far as is comfortable for your body and make necessary adjustments.
+Quality in Tai Chi is found in the way our body moves at a whole rather than how high or low we can kick or step.